rsanabani/ibmValues/perception/perception_tweets_prompt.md

+rational and solid examples
+(helps it imporive its analysis) - takes more time be explicit about confidence thta the data, lean more towards lower number confidence score if unknown give it N/A if trace were not present in tweet set if value/tweet association, is too vague discard example

+is that sentiment directly exoressed towards the company or is it implied

 **Context and Objective:**
 We are is analyzing a batch of tweets that discuss various aspects of open-source AI ecosystems, decentralized technologies, incentivized testnets, corporate involvement in open-source, community engagement, emerging AI tools, and related themes.
 Your goal is to help us understand how to better engage with and amplify their open-source presence.
 This involves identifying key trends, community sentiments, and factors influencing adoption and collaboration.